thomased/thomased.github.io/research.md

 permalink: /research/
 ---

-Our research is motivated by a desire to understand life's diversity, and we use experimental, observational, and theoretical tools to answer questions of evolution and behaviour.
-We tend to prefer invertebrates for their experimental and bureaucratic tractability, though will use any system (including humans) useful for the problem at hand.
+Our research is motivated by a desire to understand life's diversity, and we use experimental, observational, and theoretical tools to test evolutionary theory.
+We tend to prefer invertebrates for their experimental tractability for questions of evolution and behaviour, though will use any system appropriate for the problem at hand.
 Some areas of particular interest include:

 ### The evolutionary ecology of visual communication